Fullchee/portfolio/README.md

 ## TODOs

-- SEO: get og images
+- skills on safari aren't working right
 - Project pages
   - Update resume links to each project folder
   - resume: have multiple resumes, for each type of role